psi4/psi4/doc/sphinxman/source/quickaddalias.rst

 .. index::
    pair: method alias; adding new

-.. note:: No recompile of the PSI program is necessary for changes made to
-    files in ``$PSIDATADIR`` aka :source:`share`, including those described below.

 .. _`sec:methodAlias`:

 Defining a Method Alias
 =======================

+.. note:: No recompile of the PSI program is necessary for changes made to
+    files in ``$PSIDATADIR`` aka :source:`share`, including those described below.

+.. caution:: As of 1.0, the below, while essentially still correct, is so aged as to be difficult to follow.

 Since quantum chemical methods in |PSIfour| are accessed through Python functions, and most important quantities are available as PSI variables, it is straightforward